 After years of studying with area beekeepers, Lyle Bradford launched the Keep ‘em Buzzin Apiaries and Honey Bee Farm on his six-acre property located in La Plata, MD.

 Soon, the Keep ‘em Buzzin Apiaries and Honey Bee Farm will sell a wide array of honey as well as bee and honey byproducts, including liquid, comb, and creamed honey; beeswax; beeswax candles; honey or beeswax soaps; aromatherapy products; pollen; and propolis.
 Customers will also be able to purchase beehives and beehive components, queen bees, packaged bees, and nucs (mini hives).
 Lyle Bradford states,

 “I am committed to provide pure and natural honey and honey products to area consumers for a healthier and happier life.”

 Future plans also call for an Adopt-a-Hive program that will allow interested individuals to have a hive in their home, but not have to worry about the weekly care associated with honey bees.
 Lyle will also offer pollination services for small to medium crops.

-Lyle’s honey products are available at the Waldorf Farmer’s Market every Saturday from 8am to 1pm, at the Charles Street Bakery in Waldorf, and from Lyle’s farm in La Plata.
+Lyle’s honey products are available at the Waldorf Farmer’s Market every Saturday from 8 am to 1 pm, at the Charles Street Bakery in Waldorf, and from Lyle’s farm in La Plata.
 Want to visit?
-Contact Lyle directly to set up a visit to the bee farm.
+Contact Lyle through the company’s Facebook page.